Coronavirus: lockdown eases in Rome and Italy with Phase 2

 If you’ve been reading our dedicated post on the effects of Coronavirus on Italy you’ll know that we stopped updating that article because as of May 16, 2020, lockdown measures decided by the Italian government have changed in all of Italy as well as Rome.

-At the same time, people are now able to join their families (if they were sheltering in place in a location other than their residence) and everyone is allowed to move in between cities provided they’re in the same region.
+People are now able to join their families (if they were sheltering in place in a location other than their residence) and everyone is allowed to move in between cities and other areas of the country.
+There is no need to show any permit to do so.

 PLEASE NOTE: Italy has 20 regions and as many governors, so every area of the country has slightly different rules in place, depending on the status of the pandemic in that particular region.